- Search Graduate Jobs

 National Implementation Analyst

-My name is Calvin Lee and I currently work as the National Implementation manager for the Field Sales department.
-I never imagined I’d end up being where I am now back in 2016 when I graduated with a Bachelors in Commerce with an Accounting major from Monash University.
+My name is Calvin Lee and I currently work as the national implementation manager for the Field Sales department.
+Back in 2016 when I graduated with a Bachelors in Commerce (Accounting) from Monash University, I never imagined I’d end up being where I am now.

 Where did you grow up?

-I was born and raised in Sydney up until 2005 where I moved to Melbourne with my family.
+I was born and raised in Sydney up until 2005 when I moved to Melbourne with my family.
 After the move, I began to pick up various hobbies including soccer, skateboarding and a fascination for music.
-During my first year in secondary school, I attended a music night where we got to try various instruments and I found on the first go that I was decent at the French Horn.
+During my first year in secondary school, I attended a music night where we got to try various instruments and I found on the first go that I was decent at the french horn.
 I picked up lessons and got involved in the music academy but my passion really flared once I began teaching myself how to play the piano, guitar and eventually writing my own songs.
-I aspired to be a singer song-writer throughout my teens but because of the volatility of the industry and the competitiveness of the market, I took the safe decision to follow in my older brother’s footsteps and have a crack at commerce.
+I aspired to be a singer-songwriter throughout my teenage years but because of the volatility of the industry and the competitiveness of the market, I took the safe decision to follow in my older brother’s footsteps and have a crack at commerce.

 How did you get to your current job position?
 For how long have you had it?

-I spent part of the graduate program induction out in stores working as a field sales rep, calling on and selling to various supermarkets in south east Melbourne.
-In that role, I made an impression on the Head of Field Sales for pro-actively seeking ways to improve myself.
-When it came to our final placements, the Head of Field Sales vouched to take me in his team.
-At the time I was open to options with preferences to sit in the Marketing department but I had full trust in the Head of Field Sales that he would look out for me, my best interests and my career path so I took the plunge into the field.
+I spent part of the graduate program induction out in stores working as a field sales representative, calling on and selling to various supermarkets in south-east Melbourne.
+In that role, I made an impression on the head of field sales for proactively seeking ways to improve myself.
+When it came to our final placements, the head of field sales vouched to take me in his team.
+At the time I was open to options with preferences to sit in the Marketing department but I had full trust in the head of field sales that he would look out for me, my best interests and my career path, so I took the plunge into the field.

-Throughout the whole process I went through 4 face to face interviews.
+Throughout the whole process, I went through four face-to-face interviews.
 As I progressed each stage, I had an interview with more senior members of the business.
-The final interview was with the CFO and CEO together which was the toughest of them all.
-They challenged me on my aspirations and why I wanted to join the company, picking apart my answers but I had come well prepared and it must have shown because I landed the role!
-Throughout the interviews, I was asked a range of general questions about myself but for the most part was asked behavioural questions in relation to our core values, particularly honing in on leadership, ownership and meritocracy.
+The final interview was with the CFO and CEO together, which was the toughest of them all.
+They challenged me on my aspirations and why I wanted to join the company – picking apart my answers – but I had come well prepared and it must have shown because I landed the role!
+Throughout the interviews, I was asked a range of general questions about myself, but for the most part, I was asked behavioural questions in relation to our core values, particularly honing in on leadership, ownership and meritocracy.

 For my role specifically, a communications degree would be the most beneficial study to take on.
-One of the key aspects to the role is to efficiently and effectively communicate a strategy plan which you had taken part in designing to different audiences.
-I help build resources that communicate to various stakeholders with different needs including grocery store managers, our internal executive leadership team members and most importantly our team of Field Sales reps.
+One of the key aspects to the role is to efficiently and effectively communicate a strategy plan that you have taken part in designing, to different audiences.
+I help build resources that communicate to various stakeholders with different needs, including grocery store managers, our internal executive Leadership team members and most importantly, our team of field sales representatives.